Mediated discourse analysis

 Mediated discourse analysis (MDA) (coined by the late Ron Scollon) is a specialised form of linguistic discourse analysis (similar to critical discourse analysis)—it mediates discourse, agency, and practice into what Scollon calls a "nexus of practice".
 The goal of MDA is to focus on discourse in action, as opposed to discourse as action, thus making discourse analysts responsible for applying discourse into various practical and useful contexts.

 Scollon (2001) suggests that MDA could be conceptually located in the middle of a methodological spectrum.
 At one end of the spectrum would lie CDA and its focus on how wider discourses in the social realm affect language used by actors: whilst at the other end of this spectrum would feature conversation analysis, with its highly detailed focus on linguistic construction.
 MDA by contrast, has an explicit focus on action, rather than discourse, and therefore perhaps has a greater capacity than CDA, and other connected methods to explore how social practices are formed and developed.

-The antecedent of MDA is Activity Theory, which was formulated by the Russian cultural psychologist, Lev Vygostky.
-Activity Theory, and hence MDA assumes that all social actions are mediated through tools, external artefacts or internal (to the individual).
-MDA shares some principles with Critical Discourse Analysis (CDA), however it has a distinct focus on action, and sees discourse as just one among many potential mediational means (Scollon 2001).
+The antecedent of MDA is Activity Theory, which was formulated by the Russian cultural psychologist Lev Vygotsky.
+Activity Theory, and hence MDA, assumes that all social actions are mediated through tools, external artifacts, or internal processes within the individual.
+MDA shares some principles with Critical Discourse Analysis (CDA); however, it has a distinct focus on action and sees discourse as just one among many potential mediational means (Scollon 2001).

 Ron Scollon developed the six central concepts around which MDA is organised (Scollon 2001):